Scroll a React component into view

 js

-, the browser will gently scroll to the element instead of the instant jump.
+By setting the behavior option to smooth, the browser will gently scroll to the element instead of the instant jump.

 Scroll to a React element

 Now the next step is to figure out how we can apply this smooth scrolling behavior on a React component.
-We can still use the Element.scrollIntoView()
+We can still use the Element.scrollIntoView() method, but we need to grab the component's underlaying HTML element to access it.

 First, let's convert our example to a React functional component.